syntaxfm/website/shows/308 - gatsby.md

 03:34 - Server-rendered
 * Both do server rendered
-* Gatsby is gone at build time
+* Gatsby is done at build time
 * Next is done at build and on deploy

 05:26 - Static generation